gabrieleteotino/bluish-capsule/content/project/datingapp/17-publishing/1-ng-build-and-kestrel.md

 });
 ```

-With this configuration when a user open a url like https://siteurl/members the *fallback* intercepts it an sends to the SPA.
+With this configuration when a user open a url that doesn't match any controller (eg `https://siteurl/members`) then the *fallback* intercepts it an sends to the SPA.